 For almost as long as there have been national parks, there have been park brochures.
-As the National Park System grew—along with the need for publications—the wide variety of formats, fonts, and folding methods made it increasingly difficult to keep up with demand.
-In 1977 Publications chief Vincent Gleason sought a more efficient and cost-effective approach.
-He enlisted the expertise of modernist designer Massimo Vignelli, who had recently won acclaim for New York subway signage and maps, and Unigrid was born.
+As the National Park System grew, so did the need for publications.
+The wide variety of formats, fonts, and folding methods made it increasingly difficult to keep up with demand.

 The Unigrid is not just another template.
-It is a comprehensive graphic design system that standardizes formatting and production, allowing the designers, writers, and cartographers to focus on content and creativity while conveying a strong visual identity for the agency.
+It is a comprehensive graphic design system that standardizes formatting and production.
+It allows designers, writers, and cartographers to focus on content and creativity while conveying a strong visual identity for the agency.

 The Unigrid has been an agency institution for so long that we forget it was the disruptor of its time.
 In 1985, the Unigrid Program received one of the first Presidential Design Awards from the National Endowment for the Arts, which noted, “The program fulfills the primary objective of a design system, reducing routine decisions so that effort can be concentrated on quality.
 The implementation of the program demonstrates sensitivity to the wide variety of subject matter and attention to the finest detail.
 It is an example to others and has already achieved international recognition.”
 In more recent times, digital technology has transformed the way the Publications Office works and has revolutionized the printing industry.

 Once a new Unigrid is developed, it is generally reprinted every year or two with changes as needed.
 Over the decades-long lifespan of a typical brochure, individual copies average just 6½ cents per copy.
 The Publications Office at Harpers Ferry Center prints up to 28 million copies per year.
 Laid end-to-end, they would stretch across the continental United States, passing many of the 400-plus national parks that distribute them.

 Unigrid Fun Facts